CALIFORNIA LEMON LAW ADVOCATES, CALL (323) 675-3282 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 • Additional compensation: Depending on the situation, you may be due for additional money for your troubles.
 For example, if you needed to pay for a car rental while your car was in the shop, the manufacturer should be held responsible.
 This also applies to any out-of-pocket car repairs or third-party inspections required to support your case.

-It's best to speak with your attorney about the possible compensation resulting from a California Lemon law claim.
-Together, you can decide what the best option may be in your situation..
+It is best to speak with your attorney about the possible compensation resulting from a California claim.
+Together, you can decide what the best option may be in your situation.

 What Is the Average Time to Resolve a Lemon Law Claim in California?